Evrima Plc - Investee Update

 ("Evrima" or the "Company")

-Evrima is pleased to provide an update on its investee company, Premium Nickel Resources Ltd ("PNRL" or "Premium Nickel") with respect Premium Nickels readmission to the TSX-V after completing a reverse takeover transaction with TSX-V listed North American Nickel Inc. (TSX-V: NAN).
-Premium Nickel Resources Ltd ("the resulting issuer") have announced resumption of trading to occur this morning, 9:30am ET.
-A link to the press release can be found here.

-Evrima has an interest in 1,033,316 shares in Premium Nickel Resources Corporation (upon readmission, Evrima will hold 1,114,115 shares in the resulting issuer), amassed over the past 24 months.
-Evrima was one of the early seed investors in PNRC having originally subscribed at $0.05c (CAD) per share.
-Please refer to the table below, providing a breakdown of all rounds the company participated
+Further to the investee update that Evrima released with respect its investment interest in Premium Nickel Resources Ltd ("Premium Nickel")(TSX-V: PNRL) on 18 August 2022.
+Alink to press release can be accessedhere.
+Premium Nickel is the result of the amalgamation of North American Nickel Inc. and Premium Nickel Resources Corp ("PNRC").
+Eastport was one of the early seed investors in PNRC, and has, over the last 28-months, acquired 2,750,000 shares in PNRC (Eastportholds a total of 2,898,500 shares of the resulting issuer, Premium Nickel) A table below has been provided by Eastport. detailing the cost of all rounds participated by Eastport.

-The last financing, prior to readmission, that Premium Nickel completed was for $17.5m (USD) at a subscription price of, CAD$2.50.
-Premium Nickel Resources is anticipated to readmit as a resulting issuer with a market valuation in excess of CAD$250,000,000.
+The last financing, prior to readmission, that Premium Nickel completed was for $17.5m (USD) at a subscription price of CAD$2.50.

 |Shares Subscribed